zipy124/apiDocs/source/index.html.md

 ----------------------| -----------
 `No token provided`   | Gets returned when you have not supplied a `token` in your request.
 `Token does not exist`| Gets returned when you supply an invalid `token`.
-`date/time isn't formatted as suggested in the docs`  | Passed datetime parameter do not conform to the ISO8601 format `results_per_page should be an integer`  | `results_per_page` should always be an integer.
+`date/time isn't formatted as suggested in the docs`  | Passed datetime parameter does not conform to the ISO8601 format `results_per_page should be an integer`  | `results_per_page` should always be an integer.
-`Page token does not exist` | passed `page_token` parameter isn't a valid one.
+`Page token does not exist` | The passed `page_token` parameter isn't a valid one.

 ## Get Equipment
 **Endpoint:** `https://uclapi.com/roombookings/equipment`